-Creationism and the Bible - Fallible or Infallible?
+Creationism and the Bible

 The theory of evolution is trumpeted as an immovable proven scientific fact.
 In the previous article (Creationism and Science) it was argued that this theory is far from proven: on the contrary, it is highly speculative.
 Creation scientists strive to formulate theories about origins, reconstructions of the past that take into account the biblical data about the history of the earth.
 Furthermore, they attempt to refute the claims of secular science.